MARTIMM/gnome-gtk3/docs/content-docs/design/check-list.md

 * sd: Subroutine documentation and additions
   * Add examples to subroutines.
   * Inhibit unusable subroutines and documentation.
-  * Add \$ to variables and use `True`/`False` when boolean input
+  * Add sigils to variables and use `True`/`False` when boolean input
-  * Remove Since version text
+  * Remove Since version text because versions are for GTK+ and not for the Raku modules.
+The first argument e.g. 'I<widget>' must become 'this widget'.
-  * Change `returns` into `-->`.
-Lower prio.
+  * Change `returns type` into `--> type`.
   * Provide single word method names.
 Lower prio.
   * Try to insert url references.
 Lower prio.
 * cp: Cleanup documentation
-  * Subroutines and Methods
+  * Subroutines and Methods.
   * Properties
   * Signals
   * Types
-* ct: Testing: ⅓ or ⅔ means any test is partly done.
-Sometimes not all subs can be tested because subs might need a more complete setup before being useful.
+* ct: Testing
   * Complete `BUILD()` tests.
   * Complete subroutine tests.
   * Complete properties tests.
 * pr: Priority
   * A star has more priority to finish than others

-Entries can be
+Entry values can be
-* 🗸: Done or first letter of operation when not all applies
-* #: No info
+* #: No info.
+Mostly for package names but sometimes there are no signals or properties for a class.
-* Empty: Not done
+* Empty: Not done.
+* ⅓, ½ or ⅔ is a raw measure of things partly done.
+Some subs are not yet available because of dependencies on oher types which are not yet implemented.
+Also, not all subs can be tested because subs might need a more complete setup before being useful.
+* 🗸: Done

 | Module/Class            |T |md|bd|sd|cp|ct|pr|
 |-------------------------|--|--|--|--|--|--|--|